maupilia/SRT/sphinx/before-obs.rst

    - the **active surface** is green (:numref:`srt_activesurface`).
 .. warning:: The active surface does not work properly if a large fraction (a whole sector) becomes red.
 It is a problem in K-band observations (:numref:`srt_AS-fraction-red`);

 .. warning:: If the **calibrationtool client** is already open or if you need to open it later during your observation to perform pointing and/or focus optimization, remember, do not close it during the whole session.
+To open it, type ``$ calibrationtoolclient MANAGEMENT/CalibrationTool &`` on a shell.

 Upload your shedules (.scd, .lis, .bck and .cfg files) and check them:

    *From your computer:*

    ``$ scp [schedulename.*] [projectID]@discos-console:./schedules/``

    *On discos-console:*